The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Harmonic Exponential Filtering

 \subsection{Analysis of the Harmonic Exponential Filter}

-We would now like to point out several advantages inherent to the formulation of the HEF.
-One is the efficiency compared to a histogram-based approach.
-The HEF requires a transition between two different Fourier spaces to calculate the convolution result, which inherently adds complexity.
+We now point out several advantages inherent to the HEF.
+One is efficiency compared to a histogram-based approach.
+The HEF requires a transition between two different Fourier spaces to compute a convolution, which inherently adds complexity.
 Nevertheless, it can still be more efficient than a standard convolution implementation in 3D.
-If we consider a discretized space of $n\times n\times n$ in 3D, a convolution has complexity $O(n^6)$, while a 3D FFT is of $O(n^3\log^3{n})$, and the tensor multiplication needed for \eqref{eq:conv} would be $O(n^4)$.
+If we consider a discretized space of $n_s\times n_s\times n_s$ in 3D, a convolution has complexity $O(n_s^6)$, while a $SE(2)$ Fourier transform using FFT methods is of $O(n_s^3\log{n_s^3})$.
+The previous calculation assumes $m, n \approx n_L \approx n_s$ and \( \lambda \approx n_\lambda \approx n_s \).
+Under these assumptions, the tensor product needed for \eqref{eq:conv} is $O(n_\lambda n_L^3)$ and the complexity of \eqref{eq:invfft} is also $O(n_s^3\log{n_s^3})$.

 \revisedtext{Table~\ref{table:runtime4} shows a runtime comparison between a histogram-based approach and the HEF over varying sample grid sizes.
 As shown, the histogram approach quickly becomes intractable.
 A workaround we use for the benchmark algorithm in Sec.~\ref{sec:eval} is to convolve with a smaller kernel, eliminating areas with near zero probability, but that is only an option for certain densities, such as low covariance Gaussians.}